Nonolp/Cassio-counter/README.md

 # Cassio-counter
-Cassio counter is a C++ program allowing to give advice to cassiopeia players on certain matchups.
+Cassio counter is a C++ program allowing to give advice to cassiopeia players on certain matchups (only available in french).

 Write the opposing champion's name for matchup tips